One of our dogs, Surfer, has cancer. We heard yesterday, then today we found out how bad it is.

 Of course, I think my father had interesting genetics ... which I suspect may have made him more able to deter cancerous cells.
 On the other hand, he did have cancer - 3 kinds of cancer, no less - so he obviously wasn't cancer-proof, interesting genetics or no.

-My dad used all available conventional treatments as well, so it's impossible to say what role diet played in his survival, if anything.
-However, no doctor expected to see his bladder cancer, which recurred for several years, disappear in the way that it did.
+My dad used all available conventional treatments as well, so it's impossible to say what role diet played in his survival, if any.
+However, no doctor expected to see his bladder cancer disappear in the way that it did.
+It recurred for years and then .... it was gone.